Gil80/DevOpsExperts/job-interview/answers.md

 Q:
+1. Write a dockerfile that packages a python script and runs it as a command

+A: See `Dockerfile`

+Q:
+2. Write a docker-compose.yml file that starts wordpress application.

+A: See `docker-compose.yaml` file

+Q:
-10. What will be the commands to deploy out-of-the-box redis with master and 3 replicas using helm.
+1. What will be the commands to deploy out-of-the-box redis with master and 3 replicas using helm.

 A: